syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 ## Create a new Blazor App in Visual Studio

-You can create a **Blazor Server App** or **Blazor bAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0) or the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).
+You can create a **Blazor Server App** or **Blazor WebAssembly App** using Visual Studio via [Microsoft Templates](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0) or the [Syncfusion Blazor Extension](https://blazor.syncfusion.com/documentation/visual-studio-integration/template-studio).

 ## Install Syncfusion Blazor Grid and Theme NuGet in the App